ahoereth/ddpg/slides/10_Recap.md

-## Types of Reinforcement Algorithms
+## Some Helpful Definitions: Types of RL Algorithms

 - Value Based (e.g. Q-Learning)
     - No policy (implicit)